Cooking and Drinking

 1917

-Shows him being married, which of course is to Harriet Wade/Faye
+Claude's World War I draft form shows him being married, which of course is to Harriet Wade/Fay

 Living in Bradford Pennsylvania on 46 Chestnut Street.